swannodette/swannodette.github.com/_posts/2013-02-08-the-simply-typed-lambda-calculus-in-20-lines-redux.md

 the tools for doing so.

 Hopefully this post has honed your informal understanding of the typing rules for the simply typed lambda calculus.
-Stay tuned.
+Stay tuned, the real fun is yet to come!